up42/docs/source/getting-started/first-custom-block.rst

 Then navigate to the folder via `cd sharpening`.

 Usually you would then proceed to customize the block code to fit your own needs, or install the neccessary libraries to test the block code locally.
-We will skip these steps here and push the block to the UP42 platform as is, see chapter xx for more advanced instructions on custom blocks.
+We will skip these steps here and push the block to the UP42 platform as is, see chapter :ref:`developing a custom processing block section <custom-processing-block-dev>` for more advanced instructions on custom block development & publishing.

 .. _build_and_push: